-All projects, carbon units and retirements shall be visible in the 'public view' of the registry.
+All projects, project documentation, carbon units and retirements shall be visible in the 'public view' of the UK Woodland Carbon Registry.

 Upon validation, Pending Issuance Units (PIUs) shall be listed for all carbon units in the project.

 At each verification, Pending Issuance Units for that vintage shall be cancelled and the verified number of Woodland Carbon Units (WCUs) issued.